conorr/conorr.github.io/_posts/2025-07-24-moving-dollars-into-stablecoins.md

 Is it kind of both?

-Am I now a crypto bro?
+Obviously I'm playing a bit dumb here.
+But I really am curious how ready stablecoins are for consumer use, despite what the current wave of hype is saying.
+A physical rectangular fiat paper dollar is pretty easy to understand.
+But stablecoins still have a lot of crypto baggage.
+Remember that the prefix _crypto-_ means secret or hidden knowledge.
+The promise of secret hidden money knowledge (that _They_ cannot keep from you) is what makes crypto enticing to so many people.
+Some may not want to sand off the rough edges.

-Do I really earn 4.10% on my USDC?
+Also, do I really earn 4.10% on my USDC?
 That's actually a pretty good rate, but as of today my regular, non-crypto high-interest savings account earns a slightly higher rate of 4.20%.
 Oh, and it's insured by the FDIC.
 Something tells me my Coinbase account is not. (_Crypto markets are unique_...)

 I have so many questions, but this was a fun foray into cryptoland.
 Next I'd like to do something interesting with my magical stablecoins in the cloud, but that's all for now.